Daniel Tudor (journalist): Kokkiri ("Elephant")

+Personal life

+On 13 October 2022 MBC presenter Lim Hyun-ju announced she and Tudor would be getting married.
+The couple held a wedding ceremony on 24 February 2023, after registering their marriage on 14 February 2023.

+On 27 April 2023, Lim announced she was pregnant.
+Lim gave birth to a daughter on 2 October 2023.
+On September 3, 2024, Lim announced her second pregnancy.
+Lim gave birth to a second daughter on February 12, 2025.

 Books

 Korea: The Impossible Country

 Tudor's first and bestselling book, Korea: The Impossible Country, was first published in 2012 by Tuttle Publishing.
 It was one of the first books on South Korea meant for Western audiences, exploring Korea's cultural foundations: from family and marriage to workplace culture and clan-ism.
 It was re-released in paperback in 2018 and has been translated for foreign language readers.

 A Geek in Korea

 His second book, A Geek in Korea: Discovering Asia's New Kingdom of Cool (Tuttle, 2014), also invited Western audiences to learn about modern South Korea, though it is aimed at younger audiences than his debut book.
 It is an introduction to the exceedingly popular and recognizable culture—tackling topics such as K-pop, video games and skiing.

 North Korea Confidential

 Release

 North Korea Confidential (Tuttle, 2015) was co-authored with Reuters journalist James Pearson, and was named one of the best books of 2015 by The Economist.
 The authors' goal was to peel back the curtain on daily life in North Korea, dispelling myths perpetuated in the Western world.
 According to The New York Times, "'North Korea Confidential' gives us a deeply informed close-up.
 Tudor, a former correspondent for The Economist, and Pearson, a Reuters reporter, have pieced together their story from North Korean insiders, defectors, diplomats and traders, and from a careful reading of texts in English, Korean and Chinese."
 It has been translated into Traditional Chinese, Korean, Polish, Romanian and Russian.